Overmiind/Puppeteer-sharp-extra/README.md

 ```

 ## Notes
-- Use the reCAPTCHA plugin only on properties you own or where you have explicit permission to automate.
+- Use the captcha solver plugin only on properties you own or where you have explicit permission to automate.
 - Some targets may still detect automation; adjust plugin combinations and browser settings as needed.